The Compliance Engine

 The San Diego Fire-Rescue Department is dedicated to 100% compliance with the California Fire Code.
 This web-based service will aggregate, track and streamline the collection of compliance data of our jurisdiction’s systems.
 Property owners will receive timely proactive notifications of their testing requirements and the San Diego Fire-Rescue Department will gain the ability to better mitigate the risk in our community by improving public safety to our citizens.

-All service providers who inspect or test fire protection systems within the city of San Diego jurisdiction are required to register and submit all inspection, test and maintenance (ITM) reports via The Compliance Engine.
+All service providers who inspect, install or test fire protection systems within the city of San Diego jurisdiction are required to register and submit all inspection, installation, testing and maintenance (ITM) reports via The Compliance Engine.
 All reports must be submitted in accordance with the testing schedule and requirements outlined in the California Fire Code.

 This proven process requires the service provider to pay a nominal filing fee at the time of report submittal; repair reports do not incur a submittal fee.
 There is no fee to register your company with The Compliance Engine.
 Once registered, pricing is viewable under AHJ icon.
 If you are a licensed fire protection system contractor and are not currently registered with Brycer, please register at www.thecomplianceengine.com.